 So now, more and more women are deciding: Enough.

-Inspired by South Korea’s 4B movement—where thousands of women publicly declared they’re done with sex, dating, marriage, and children—women around the world are starting to do the same.
+Inspired by South Korea’s 4B movement… where thousands of women publicly declared they’re done with sex, dating, marriage, and children… women around the world are starting to do the same.

-We’ve finally realized: all that energy we waste trying to be “enough” for them?
+We’ve finally realized that all the energy we waste trying to be “enough” for them is better spent on ourselves.

 On our goals.
 Our happiness.
 Our friendships.
 Our peace of mind.

-Because the truth is—we don’t need a man to move forward.
+Because the truth is… we don’t need a man to move forward.

 We just need to stop letting them hold us back.

-Illustration of a confident woman walking away from frustrated men, symbolizing female empowerment and independence.
-Text reads: 'How to stop obsessing over attention from men (and start choosing yourself)' and 'MyFemspiration'.
+Illustration of a confident woman walking away from a confused men, symbolizing female empowerment and independence.
+Text reads: 'Why You Crave Male Attention (And How to Stop)' and 'MyFemspiration'.

-How to Decenter Men and Start Choosing Yourself
+How to Decenter Men In Your Life

 Because just seeing the problem isn’t enough.

-For some women, that looks like a full disconnect—no dating, no hookups, no male friendships, and no content made by or pandering to men.
+For some women, that looks like a full disconnect… no dating, no hookups, no male friendships, and no content made by or pandering to men.

 They’re building a life where women are the center of everything.

-For others, it’s not about cutting men off entirely—it’s about being more selective.
+For others, it’s about becoming ruthlessly selective.

 At the end of the day, this isn’t about hating men or avoiding them forever.

-Don’t fall for the lie that playing Captain Save-a-Bro will make him love you—or stay.
+And definitely don’t fall for the con that playing “Captain Save-a-Bro” will make a man love you… or stay.

 Being supportive is one thing.

-A lot of us think that to understand men, we need to dive into the manosphere and study them like we’re cramming for finals.
+A lot of us think that to understand men, we need to dive into the Manosphere and study them like we’re cramming for finals.

-Ask them how to “keep” a man.
+We decode their Reddit posts, dissect their podcasts, and ask them how to “keep” a man.

-But most of the time, when men give women dating advice, they’re not helping us find love—they’re grooming us to do more, ask for less, and be easier to use.
+But most of the time, when men give women dating advice, they’re not helping us find love… they’re grooming us to do more, ask for less, and be easier to use.

-Think about the advice they constantly push:
+Think about the advice they constantly push: “Shoot your shot,”“Go 50/50,”or “Be low-maintenance.”

 Notice a pattern?